Nationality: International law

 Nationality is the status that allows a nation to grant rights to the subject and to impose obligations upon the subject.
 In most cases, no rights or obligations are automatically attached to this status, although the status is a necessary precondition for any rights and obligations created by the state.

 In European law, nationality is the status or relationship that gives the nation the right to protect a person from other nations.
 Diplomatic and consular protection are dependent upon this relationship between the person and the state.
 A person's status as being the national of a country is used to resolve the conflict of laws.

 Within the broad limits imposed by a few treaties and international law, states may freely define who are and are not their nationals.
 However, since the Nottebohm case, other states are only required to respect the claim(s) by a state to protect an alleged national if the nationality is based on a true social bond.
 In the case of dual nationality, the states may determine the most effective nationality for the person, to determine which state's laws are the most relevant.
 There are also limits on removing a person's status as a national.
 Article 15 of the Universal Declaration of Human Rights states that "Everyone has the right to a nationality," and "No one shall be arbitrarily deprived of his nationality nor denied the right to change his nationality."

+Determining factors

+A person can be recognized or granted nationality on a number of bases.
+Usually, nationality based on circumstances of birth is automatic, but an application may be required.